 Over the last sixty years or so, the performance of classical digital computers has continued to increase – Gordon Moore sends his regards!
 In the meantime, however, we are reaching physical limits.
-And despite all the performance, our computers can’t really calculate some of the tasks, such as solving optimization problems.
+Despite all the performance, there are quite a few problems, e.g. in optimization, that our computers cannot really calculate.
 So far, we have been content with approximations.

 In this context, we can only progress if there is a paradigm shift.